TeachBooks/mirror_computational_modelling/book/Chapter3/isoparametric_mapping.md

 ```
 :::

 The Jacobian itself is immediately what is needed to perform the numerical integration over the reference domain.
-For evaluation of shape function derivatives, we need $\pder{\xi}{x}$, which is the inverse of the jacobian.
-Introducing the symbol $J$ for the jacobian, we can write:
+For evaluation of shape function derivatives, we need $\pder{\xi}{x}$, which is the inverse of the Jacobian.
+Introducing the symbol $J$ for the Jacobian, we can write:

 $$
 \int_a^b f(x)\,dx = \int_{-1}^1 f(x(\xi)) |J|\,d\xi